aristoprats/bloop/log.md

 ## TODO

-+live stream input? prats explain more on this.
+*live stream input? prats explain more on this.

 ## Other Notes